vuejs/docs/src/tutorial/src/step-2/description.md

 <div class="sfc">

 Reactive state declared in the component's `<script setup>` block can be used directly in the template.
-This is how we can render dynamic text based on the value of the `state` object and `message` ref, using mustaches syntax:
+This is how we can render dynamic text based on the value of the `counter` object and `message` ref, using mustaches syntax:

 </div>